ThorntonLab/ThorntonLab.github.io/_posts/2018-11-02-TreeSequenceRecording1.md

 theta = rho

-# Parameters of the optimim shift.
+# Parameters of the optimum shift.
 # The optimum is 0 with VS=1 starting at generation 0
 # After 10N generations, the optimum shifts to 1.0
 optima = [(0, 0, 1), (10*N, 1.0, 1.0)]